Bank of America Professor of Business Administration

-Principles of Management, Honors (MGMT 371), Undergraduate Staffing (MGMT 405), Graduate Staffing (MGMT 720), Doctoral Seminar in Human Resource Management (MGMT 824) and Latent Variable Estimation Techniques (MKTG 854)
+Principles of Management, Honors (MGMT 371), Undergraduate Staffing (MGMT 405), Graduate Staffing (MGMT 720), Doctoral Seminar in Human Resource Management (MGMT 824), Psychometrics and Measurement (MGMT 872) and Latent Variable Estimation Techniques (MKTG 854)

 Why should a student take your class?
 How does your class help students become employable?

 I work hard to blend consulting and experiential projects into every class.
 Students get a mix of theory and application, so they not only learn what to do, but also how to do it in the real world.
 The goal is to ensure students can effectively apply the knowledge and skills they learn in my class on day one of a new job.

 What do you research?

 My research attempts to identify how to recruit and retain talent in a manner that drives business performance, enhances diversity and is cost-effective.
 Therefore, most of my research is in human resources and organizational behavior with a strong quantitative focus.